storybookjs/react-native/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 _Please provide necessary steps for reproduction of this issue.
 Describe the exact steps a maintainer has to take to make the problem occur.
-If the problem is non-trivial to reproduce, please link a repo or provide some example code snippets._
+If the problem is non-trivial to reproduce, please link a repository or provide some code snippets._

 _(A screencast can be useful for visual bugs, but it is not a substitute for a textual description.)_

 ### Please specify which version of Storybook and optionally any affected addons that you're running

-- Storybook v[x.x.x]
+- @storybook/react x.x.x
-- Addon-X v[x.x.x]
+- @storybook/addon-something x.x.x

 ### Affected platforms